lucasfras/LandingPage/README.md

 # Trafalgar Landing Page
-This is a not responsive HTML/CSS Landing page, so it will work fine only in desktops and large screens.
+This a responsive HTML/CSS Landing page.

 It was developed based on a figma public design for skills improvement only.